-a.
+- a.
 They believed because they saw the miracle.
 This is religious faith.
-Bible faith comes by hearing and hearing by the Word of God.
+Bible faith comes by hearing, and hearing by the Word of God. - b.

-- b.
 Jesus told Thomas after He was raised from the dead that he believed because he saw Him.
-He went on to say," Blessed are those who have not seen but have believed."
-John 20:29
+He went on to say blessed are those who have not seen, yet believed.
+John 20:29 usually resided during the time of his ministry.

-- 12. After this He went down to Capernaum, He, His mother, His brothers, and His disciples; and they did not stay there many days.

-- A. After this He went down to Capernaum,

-- 1. went down- Gr. katabaino

-- a.
-Cana was 700 feet higher than Capernaum on the Sea of Galilee.

-- 2. Capernaum means village of comfort

-- a.
-A city celebrated in the Gospels, being the place where Jesus usually resided during the time of his ministry.
 It stood on the sea coast, that is, on the coast of the sea of Galilee, in the borders of Zebulun and Naphtalim, Mat 4:15, and consequently toward the upper part of it.
 As it was a convenient port from Galilee to any place on the other side of the sea, this might be our Lord's inducement to make it the place of his most constant residence.
 Upon this account Capernaum was highly honoured; and though "exalted unto heaven," as its inhabitants boasted, because it made no proper use of this signal favour it drew from him the severe denunciation, that it should "be brought down to hell," Mat 11:23.
 This sentence of destruction has been fully realized; the ancient city is reduced to a state of utter desolation.
 Burckhardt supposes the ruins called Tal Houm, near the rivulet called El Eshe, to be those of Capernaum.
-Mr. Buckingham, who gives this place the name of Talhhewn, describes considerable and extensive ruins; the only remains of those edifices which exalted Capernaum above its fellows. -Watson Commentary
+Mr. Buckingham, who gives this place the name of Talhhewn, describes considerable and extensive ruins; the only remains of those edifices which exalted Capernaum above its fellows. -Watson

-- B. He

-- C. His mother,

-- 1. mother- Gr. meter

-- D. His brothers.

-- 1. brothers- Gr. adelphos

-- a.
-Mary had other children after Jesus.
-Two of them being